J. Skelly Wright: Death and legacy

-His service terminated on August 6, 1988, due to his death in the Westmoreland Hills neighborhood of Bethesda, Maryland.
+Wright died on August 6, 1988, in the Westmoreland Hills neighborhood of Bethesda, Maryland.
 Justice William J. Brennan Jr. wrote a memoriam for Judge Wright in the Harvard Law Review.

 Wright is recognized for exerting a major influence on the American law of landlord-tenant.
 Several of his decisions on the D.C.
 Circuit helped modernize landlord-tenant jurisprudence by incorporating consumer protection principles long accepted in contract law.

 The J. Skelly Wright Professorship at Yale Law School is named in his honor.